dortania/OpenCore-Install-Guide/config.plist/haswell.md

   * Enables Authenticated restart for FileVault 2 so password is not required on reboot.
 Can be considered a security risk so optional
 * **BlacklistAppleUpdate**: YES
   * Used for blocking firmware updates, used as extra level of protection as macOS Big Sur no longer uses `run-efi-updater` variable
-* **BootProtect**: Bootstrap
+* **BootProtect**: None
   * Allows the use of Bootstrap.efi inside EFI/OC/Bootstrap instead of BOOTx64.efi, useful for those wanting to either boot with rEFInd or avoid BOOTx64.efi overwrites from Windows.
-Proper use of this quirks is covered here: [Using Bootstrap.efi](https://dortania.github.io/OpenCore-Post-Install/multiboot/bootstrap.html#preparation)
+Proper use of this quirks is covered here: [Using Bootstrap.efi](https://dortania.github.io/OpenCore-Post-Install/multiboot/bootstrap.html)
 * **DmgLoading**: Signed
   * Ensures only signed DMGs load
 * **ExposeSensitiveData**: `6`